tobyhodges/symmetrical-octo-memory/README.md

 ## Create a new repository from this template

-To use this template to start a new lesson repository, make sure you're logged into Github.
+To use this template to start a new lesson repository make sure you're logged into Github.
 Visit https://github.com/carpentries/workbench-template-rmd/generate
 and follow the instructions.